 The MJO strengthened in October as evidenced by weak westerly anomalies and a weakening of the easterlies across the central Pacific during mid-October. (blue box).

-In early December, easterly (westerly) anomalies strengthened just west of the Date Line (Indian Ocean).
+In mid-December, easterly anomalies weakened just west of the Date Line due to a combination of weak MJO activity and extratropical interactions.